Estimated reading time: 5 minutes

-One of the best things to see is the Pico Cão Grande, a needle-shaped volcanic plug that towers 370 metres (1 214 feet) above tropical forest and is often surrounding by swirling mists.
+One of the best things to see is the Pico Cão Grande, a needle-shaped volcanic plug that towers 370 metres (1 214 feet) above a tropical forest and is often surrounded by swirling mists.

 There are several circular walks, with one of the most popular being to Lagoa Amelia – a four-to-five-hour trek to a volcanic crater with awe-inspiring views of the lagoon.
 Plus, you can do multi-day hikes with overnight stays in rocas (old cocoa plantation houses).

 Learn All About São Tomé and Príncipe Culture and Cuisine